offical-Cromatin/offical-Cromatin/README.md

 - 👋 Hi, I’m @offical-Cromatin
 - 👀 I’m interested in ...
 Discord Bots, and other Stuff
 - 🌱 I’m currently learning ...
-Nothing yet
+Java
 - 📫 How to reach me ...
 Write me an DM at Discord (Cromatin#6716)